20 Things You Didn't Know You Wanted to Know About Hocus PocusPilar Clark

 The studio made seven “stone” statues of Winifred Sanderson.
 As one does.

-During the musical number "I Put A Spell On You," Bette Midler makes a reference to the movie Gypsy.
+During the musical number “I Put A Spell On You,” Bette Midler makes a reference to the movie Gypsy (the movie version of which, incidentally, she starred in the same year that Hocus Pocus came out.)

-In the original trailer, two scenes were shown that didn't end up in the final movie.
-YouTube has grainy, VHS-ey proof.
+In the original trailer, two scenes were shown that didn’t end up in the final movie.
+YouTube has grainy, VHS-y proof.

 During a 2008 BBC interview, Bette Midler said that out of all her movie characters, Winifred Sanderson was her favorite.
 Because of course it was.

-Hocus Pocus was originally written as a Disney Channel Original Movie, but ended up being made into a motion picture.
-Because it's awesome.
+Hocus Pocus was originally written as a Disney Channel Original Movie , but ended up being made into a motion picture because it’s that awesome.

 Strangely, the movie was released in the summer of 1993 instead of in the fall, which obviously would have made more sense.

-Speaking of class, the movie takes place on Halloween 1993, which fell on a Sunday.
+Speaking of class, the movie takes place on Halloween — October 31 — of 1993 which fell on a Sunday.
 School would not have been in session.

 The Sanderson sisters were hanged on October 31, 1693.
 However, the Salem Witch Trials ended in May 1693.

-Sarah Jessica Parker actually sang "Come Little Children" for the movie.
+Sarah Jessica Parker actually sang “Come Little Children” for the movie, and hopelessly stuck in your head for days after hearing.

 During one of Max’s many failed attempts to thwart the Sanderson sisters early in the movie, he claims it’s Daylight Savings Time, which is actually true.
 October 31 was the first day of Daylight Savings Time in 1993.
 However, in Hocus Pocus, the sun rises at 5:00 a.m., despite the fact that it wouldn’t have been up for another hour.